Warzone2100/warzone2100/doc/js-campaign.md

 Tell ```libcampaign.js``` to stop managing a certain group.

+## camOrderToString(order)

+Print campaign order as string, useful for debugging.

+## camIsTransporter(game object)

+Determine if the object is a transporter.

+## camSetupTransport(place x, place y, exit x, exit y)

+A convenient function for placing the standard campaign transport for loading in pre-away missions.
+The exit point for the transport is set up as well.

+## camRemoveEnemyTransporterBlip()

+Removes the last blip that an enemy transporter left behind, if any.

 ## camManageTrucks(player)

 Manage trucks for an AI player.
 This assumes recapturing oils and